w4560000/PostSharp.Documentation/conceptual/Model/Aggregatable/advisable-collections.md

 IAggregatable aggregatable = invoice.Lines.QueryInterface<IAggregatable>();
 ```

-By default, the <xref:PostSharp.Patterns.DynamicAdvising.QueryInterfaceExtensions.QueryInterface*> method throws `InvalidCastException` if the given instance doesn't implement the queried interface.
+By default, the <xref:PostSharp.Patterns.DynamicAdvising.DynamicAdvisingServices.QueryInterface``1(System.Object,System.Boolean)> method throws `InvalidCastException` if the given instance doesn't implement the queried interface.
 You can also safely check whether the interface is implemented by passing `false` as a method argument.

 ```csharp
 if ( collection.QueryInterface<IAggregatable>( false ) != null )